JOHN HESSBURG, U.S. DIVE TRAVEL owner, sends SUNNY GREETINGS to our NEW CLIENTS:

 DIVE TRAVEL / Live-Aboards.com -- an open book for your thoughtful review, this professional adventure

-dossier was prepped to help our guests answer all of these questions:
+dossier was prepped to help our guests answer these key questions:

 - "So, who are these folks at USDT / Live-Aboards.com?
 To whom are we entrusting our tropical